The Odyssey of Flight 33: Plot

 Global Airlines Flight 33 is en route from London to New York City.
-About 50 minutes from Idlewild Airport, Captain Farver and his crew notice that the ground speed of their Boeing 707 is rapidly increasing beyond all reason.
+About 55 minutes from Idlewild Airport, Captain Farver and his crew notice that the ground speed of their Boeing 707 is rapidly increasing beyond all reason.
 Their true airspeed remains constant, so there is no risk of the plane breaking up.
 They can no longer contact anyone by radio.

 The plane travels through a flash of light and severe turbulence; the captain wonders if they have gone through the sound barrier.
-There is no apparent damage to the aircraft.
+No damage to the aircraft is apparent.
 Still unable to contact anyone on the ground, and at the risk of potential collision with other aircraft, Farver finally decides to descend below the clouds.
 The crew is able to identify the coastline of Manhattan Island and other geographic landmarks, but there is no city.
 The crew realizes that they have traveled far back in time when they see a grazing dinosaur.

-Their only hope of returning to the present day is to increase altitude and speed in an attempt to catch the same 'jet stream'.
+Their only hope of returning to the present day is to increase altitude and speed in an attempt to catch the same "jet stream".
 After another flash of light and violent shaking, New York City is once again visible, and although they still cannot contact Idlewild, they are able to reach LaGuardia Airport.
 However, the air traffic controller on the radio does not understand their technological references.
-The controller eventually clears the aircraft to land at LaGuardia, but orders the captain to report to the CAA office afterward; the captain remarks that they haven't called the Federal Aviation Agency by that name in years.
+The controller eventually clears the aircraft to land at LaGuardia, but orders the captain to report to the CAA office afterward; the captain remarks that they have not called the Federal Aviation Agency by that name in years.
 The copilot spots the buildings and structures from the New York World's Fair of 1939 below, making the crew realize that they did come back, but "not far enough".

 The captain attempts one more ascent before the fuel runs out, in an effort to return the plane to 1961.
 He addresses the passengers, explaining that they have traveled back in time.
-"All I ask of you is that you remain calm," he tells the passengers over the P.A. system, "...and pray."
+"All I ask of you is that you remain calm," he tells the passengers over the public address system, "...and pray."

 Closing narration

 A Global jet airliner, en route from London to New York on an uneventful afternoon in the year 1961, but now reported overdue and missing, and by now, searched for on land, sea, and air by anguished human beings, fearful of what they'll find.
 But you and I know where she is.
 You and I know what's happened.
 So if some moment, any moment, you hear the sound of jet engines flying atop the overcast—engines that sound searching and lost—engines that sound desperate—shoot up a flare or do something.
-That would be Global 33 trying to get home—from The Twilight Zone.
+That would be Global 33 trying to get home—from the Twilight Zone.